Faith Lutheran Church

 WELCOME !
 VIRTUAL WORSHIP NEWS:

 If you're uncomfortable attending indoor worship during the COVID-19 pandemic, we still hope you'll continue to be involved with Faith Lutheran Church.
-We'll be livestreaming Sunday morning worship at 8:15 and 11 AM on the Faith Luther Facebook page.
+We'll be livestreaming Sunday morning worship at 10 AM on the Faith Luther Facebook page.
 You can also read the texts of Pastor's sermons by clicking on the "Pastor's Blog" tab on the toolbar.
-Please remember, too that you can make online donations by clicking on the "Donate" button above.
+Please remember, too that you can make online donations by clicking on the "GIVE!" button above.

 © 2014 by Faith Lutheran Church, Philadelphia.